The Challenge

 COVID-19 crisis?

-Rapid, inexpensive antigen tests that can be used at the “point of care” (i.e., on-the-spot) have been widely deployed to help with the COVID-19 pandemic.
-While these have generally been very helpful in certain instances, the sensitivity of these tests is often lower than ideal, especially early in the disease.
+Rapid, inexpensive antibody tests that can be used at the “point of care” (i.e., on-the-spot) have already been developed to help with this crisis.
+While these are helpful in certain instances, the sensitivity of these tests is often low, especially early in the disease.
 Releasing a patient into the population after a “false negative” result presents the risk that the patient will continue to spread the virus.

-Because of this, PCR tests are highly valuable as they provide results that are much more reliable.
-Unfortunately, given the dynamic described above, the following challenges often exist:
+Because of this, PCR tests are needed as they provide results that are much more reliable.
+Unfortunately, given the dynamic described above, the following challenges exist:

 Sample Collection Issues

-Even with the specialized test kit in hand, the patient sample still often need to be collected by healthcare workers in clinics, physician offices or hospitals.
-In the process, patients frequently end up congregating; patients who have COVID-19 mix with those who don’t, and the virus has an improved chance to spread.
+Even with the specialized test kit in hand, the patient sample still must typically be collected by healthcare workers in clinics, physician offices or hospitals.
+In the process, patients often end up congregating; patients who have COVID-19 mix with those who don’t, and the virus has an improved chance to spread.

-One alternative to the above-described process is a drive-through or at-home sample collection approach.
-Even in these cases, once the patient has obtained a sample collection kit, the collected samples, which are potentially an infectious biohazard material, must be carefully transported to the lab, often by mail or courier, which can take days to arrive.
+One potential improvement to the above described process is a drive-through or at-home sample collection approach.
+Even in these cases, the collected samples, which are potentially an infectious, biohazard material must be carefully transported to the lab, often by mail or courier, which can take days to arrive.

 Processing Delays